-My interest in the NHS stems from working as a medical secretary for 18 years at Westminster Hospital, followed by a move to Peterborough in 1988 when I married a surgeon working at PDH.
-I became involved with Macmillan Cancer Support in 1989 and chaired the local fundraising committee for about 12 years.
-I joined the Patient and Public forum at its inception and remained a participant for most of the intervening period in LINKs followed by Healthwatch.
+Susan became interested in the NHS from working as a medical secretary for 18 years at Westminster Hospital.
+She has a particular interest in cancer services, ENT and musculo-skeletal problems.
+In 1989 she became involved with Macmillan Cancer Support and still Chairs the local fundraising committee.
+Susan joined the Patient and Public forum at its inception and remained a participant for most of the intervening period in LINKs followed by Healthwatch.
 Over the years she has served on the ‘Hospital at Home’ committee and is Chair of the Board of Trustees for the ‘Friends of the Hospital’.
 She has recently retired as a Magistrate after 20 years’ service and she teaches an older persons’ dance class so this gives her a wide range of contacts of different ages and backgrounds.
 Susan continues to encourage people to talk to her about their experiences of medical and social services in this area.